Skip to main content

 Welcome to the Indiana University School of Medicine Family Medicine Residency program at IU Health Primary Care Central Indianapolis!

-The Family Medicine Residency program has a wealth of resources thanks to being part of IU School of Medicine, our location in Indianapolis and our partnership with IU Health.
+Like other family medicine programs, we seek to train competent compassionate family physicians who can adapt their practice to the needs of their communities.
+Our program has a wealth of resources thanks to being part of IU School of Medicine, our location in Indianapolis and our partnership with IU Health.
 We use these resources to tailor your educational experience to cover the breadth of family medicine while allowing a focus on your goals for future practice.
+We have graduates who enter a wide range of practice including hospitalists, surgical OB, and 100% outpatient work.

 Find out more about IU School of Medicine’s Graduate Medical Education program, including stipends and benefits.